-29 The results for specifications where we sequentially introduce the covariates are available in 'Appendix' Table A7.
+^{25.} The results for specifications where we sequentially introduce the covariates are available in Gidehag and Lodefalk (2016).

-coefficient is a semi-elasticity.
+professionals is positively associated with productivity.
+Since recruits enter the specification in numbers, the resulting regression coefficient is a semi-elasticity.
 The result suggests that hiring another manager or professional is linked to approximately 2.7 percent higher productivity in the subsequent year, all else equal.